CalPlug/Microsemi_SmartFusion2_DigikeyBoardDemo/toolkit/ESP_FWProg/README.txt

 Programming instructions:

-Looad the developed firmware to the SF2 Digikey board via FlashPro firmware up load or using Libero 11.8 SP2.
+Load the developed firmware to the SF2 Digikey board via FlashPro firmware up load or using Libero 11.8 SP2.

 Usage:
 To Program the ESP8266: